OWASP/Honeypot-Project/honeytraps/README.md

-## Proof of Concept For Setting the Honeytraps using ModSecurity and Logging them at ELK
+## Setting the Honeytraps using ModSecurity and Logging them at ELK

 The goal of this PoC to set the ModSecurity based Honeytraps.
 Basically we will lay honeytraps using the rules of ModSecurity.
 In this PoC, we will consider different such honeytraps and gather information about the attacker.
 There are three phases of recognizing the attack.